rstudio/r-community-survey/README.md

-# learning-r-survey README
+# r-community-survey README
-This repo contains the survey instruments, analysis documents, and data from the RStudio learning R survey.
+This repo contains the survey instruments, analysis documents, and data from the RStudio R Community Survey (formerly the R Learning Survey).
 This survey was run in December 2018, and we are now preparing to launch a second iteration in December 2019, with results to be published in January 2020.

 This repo is organized simply: